misterkedan/vesuna/README.md

 Vesuna is a small utiliy to generate and use memorable random seeds.

 [Demo](https://pierrekeda.github.io/vesuna/)
-*The generated background will always be the same for a given seed.*
+Note that the generated background will always be the same for a given seed.
+Typing "vesuna" will give the above outcome.

 # Credits